simonbrady/cat/ncdc_count/README.md

 The code can be built in Eclipse or from the command line with Maven (this is automated by the [Makefile](Makefile) so you can build everything from the top-level project directory).
-The output is a JAR archive, `target/ncdc_count-VERSION.jar` to submit to Hadoop.
-I've used Hadoop 2.4.0 as bundled with the
-[Elastic MapReduce AMI 3.7.0](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/ami-versions-supported.html), but the code is so simple that any Hadoop version should work (you'll just need to update the Maven dependency in [pom.xml](pom.xml)).
+The output is a JAR archive, `target/ncdc_count-VERSION.jar`.
+I've used Hadoop 2.4.0 as bundled with the [Elastic MapReduce AMI 3.7.0](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/ami-versions-supported.html), but the code is so simple that any recent Hadoop version should work (you'll just need to update the dependencies in [pom.xml](pom.xml)).

 To run the job from the command line, install and configure the [AWS CLI](http://aws.amazon.com/documentation/cli/) then set up your